"Metropolis" around the World

 Censorship/classification: Unknown

-version shown there was based on the “Pollock cut”.
-Release date is uknown, but the film was shown,
+The version shown there was based on the "Pollock cut".

 Length: Unknown